What is a QR Code? – A Complete Guide

 What are QR Codes?- A Detailed View

-What do you mean by QR codes
+What are QR codes

 QR codes were developed in 1994 by Denso Wave, a subsidiary of Toyota Motor Corporation.
 They were initially developed to track automobile parts.